ansys/pyaedt/README.rst

 Remote Application Call
 ~~~~~~~~~~~~~~~~~~~~~~~
+You can make a remote application call on a CPython server
+or any Windows client machine.

-On a CPython Server
+On a CPython Server:

 .. code:: python

-    Launch Pyaedt remote server on CPython
+    Launch PyAEDT remote server on CPython

     from pyaedt.common_rpc import launch_server
     launch_server()

-On any windows client machine
+On any Windows client machine:

 .. code:: python